 And it is fantastic.
 Ask us for a taste when you arrive.

 Prices vary from year to year but we are selling the 2010 oil at:

 And if you would like us to send oil on to you, let us know and we will sort that out for you.
 See the next page for more info.

 "extra virgin" - the highest possible quality oil, with acidity below 0.3 (ours is usually way less than 0.1)

 "cold pressed" - an old term that refers to the days when oil was 'pressed' from the fruit 'pasta' using a large mechanical press.
 These presses are still around, but not used much because they expose the oil to too much air.
-This oxidises those amazing phenols and anti-oxidants that make olive oil so good for you.
+This oxidises those amazing polyphenols (anti-oxidants) that make olive oil so good for you.

 "first press" - again, an old term used to describe the oil produced by the first pressing using the mechanical presses.
-The pasta was then pressed again to produce a poorer quality oil.
+The pasta was then pressed again to produce a poorer quality oil for non-food use.

 "frantoio" - a facility for pressing olives to make olive oil